Love is Not Enough: When Traumatized Clients Push the Therapist Away

-Resisting the temptation to back away
+- Resisting the temptation to back away

-Noticing subtle expressions of vulnerability
+- Noticing subtle expressions of vulnerability

-Noticing verbal and nonverbal emotional responses (such as covering-up, taking-back, and reactions-to prior expressions of vulnerability)
+- Noticing verbal and nonverbal emotional responses (such as covering-up, taking-back, and reactions-to prior expressions of vulnerability)

-Addressing feelings in the moment
+- Addressing feelings in the moment

-This workshop focuses on techniques Dr. Muller developed specifically for this population, included in his award-winning academic book (2010), Trauma and the Avoidant Client: Attachment-Based Strategies for Healing (W.W.
+This workshop focuses on techniques Dr. Muller developed specifically for this population, included in his award-winning academic book, Trauma and the Avoidant Client: Attachment-Based Strategies for Healing (2010, W.W.
 Norton).
 This presentation focuses on clinical technique.
 Theory is complemented by case examples.

-This Web Conference is designed to help clinicians:
+This web conference is advanced instructional level and designed to help clinicians:

-3) Apply attachment theory and the therapeutic relationship as a productive force in the treatment;
+- Apply attachment theory and the therapeutic relationship as a productive force in the treatment;

-4) Recognize characteristics of avoidant attachment among adults with trauma histories.
+- Recognize characteristics of avoidant attachment among adults with trauma histories.

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this web conference or would like more information, please contact us here.